Mastering the Art of Drilling Holes in Rock: A Comprehensive Guide

 • Steel-toed boots for foot protection.

-See also Best drill bit for stainless steel sink
+See also Best drill for tenon cutter

 2. Use Proper Tools and Equipment